coderRashi/vendor_performance_analysis_sql_python_powerbi/README.md

-# vendor Performance Analysis - Retail Inventory and Sales
+# Vendor Performance Analysis - Retail Inventory and Sales

 Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisiona using SQL, Python SQLite3 and Power BI.